LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 quitTouchup()
 ```

-Libc leak was not enough given that i could not change the program flow with hooks.
-Thus, i looked around that page and found a very reliable leak of the stack.
-With some changes to the leak i figured out an address that if it gets decreased of 1024 it points closer to the return address of the ascii shop submenu.
+Libc leak was not enough given that I could not change the program flow with hooks.
+Thus, I looked around that page and found a very reliable leak of the stack.
+With some changes to the value of the leak I figured out an address that, if it gets decreased of 1024, it points closer to the return address of the ascii shop submenu.

 ```python
 touchupAscii('WRITE00')